This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Add the shrimp to the skillet and sprinkle with cajun seasoning.
-Add garlic and cook for 3-4 minutes until the shrimp is no longer pink.
+• Without draining the bacon fat, add 1 pound large peeled and deveined shrimp, 1 tablespoon Cajun seasoning, and 3 teaspoons minced garlic cloves to the skillet and cook for 3-4 minutes until the shrimp is no longer pink.

 Nutrition